koute/rustc-rv32e/README.md

 Note: This might require up to ~35GB of disk space to build.

-## Building the toolchain
+## Building rustc

 1. Run `./01-clone.sh`.
 This will download the necessary sources.
 2. Run `./02-patch.sh`.
 This will patch the sources for RV32E.
-3. Run `./03-build.sh`.
+3. Run `./03-rustc-build.sh`.
 This will build the compiler.

 Now you have two options: